boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Show Shadow

-This allows you to toggle the visibility of the `shadow` surrounding the widget.
+This feature allows you to switch the visibility of the `shadow` surrounding the widget.

 ### Container actions

-This Section allows you to customize the **Container actions** for the column chart widget.
+This section allows you to customize the **container actions** for the column chart widget.

 ![Container Actions](/static/assets/visualizing-data/visualization-widgets/images/container-actions.png)